Holographic Reconstruction of 3D Flat Space-Time: Sources and Carrollian geometry

 \subsection{Adding sources to BMS gauge}

 In the notation of \cite{Barnich:2006av,Bagchi:2012yk} the BMS gauge reads:

 where near boundary means large $r$.
 The boundary coordinates are $u$ (retarded time) and $\varphi$ (a circle coordinate with period $2\pi$).
-In \cite{Barnich:2006av,Bagchi:2012yk} the condition $\partial_u^2h_{\varphi\varphi}=0$ is imposed.
-Here we will not impose this.
+In \cite{Barnich:2006av} the condition $\partial_u h_{\varphi\varphi}=0$ and in \cite{Bagchi:2012yk} the condition $\partial_u^2h_{\varphi\varphi}=0$ is imposed.
+Here we will not impose these conditions.
 The inverse metric can be expanded as

 The functions $h_{rr}$, $h_{ru}$, $h_{r\varphi}$, $h_{uu}$, $h_{u\varphi}$ and $h_{\varphi\varphi}$ depend on both $u$ and $\varphi$ and are subject to differential equations that follow from solving the bulk equations of motion and that read (see section \ref{sec:eoms} for more details)